vartan/Xeebo/_posts/2015-03-27-weekly-report-10.md

 ##Thruster Driver Boards

 This week I finished the thruster driver boards and sent them to OSHPark to get fabricated.
-We order 9 boards which give us three extra just in case something happens.
+We ordered 9 boards which give us three extra just in case something happens to the other 6.
 These were re-designed to be modular due to several reasons.
-If a driver goes out, we can easily replace the specific driver instead of replacing the entire thruster controller board that had 6 drivers on it.
+If a driver goes out, we can easily replace the specific driver that failed instead of replacing the entire thruster controller board that had 6 drivers on it.
 This drastically reduces the cost and difficulty of debugging an issue.
 They have multiple main power inputs/outputs which allow us to daisy change the power across all drivers.
 We should have them back from the fab house by April 6 with the expedited process.
-Below are the board renderings and what the finished board are expected to look like.
+Below are the board renderings and what the finished boards are expected to look like.

 ###Thruster Driver Board Rendering - TOP
 ![Thruster Driver Board Rendering - TOP](/images/ThrusterBoardRenderingTop.png)